cyrraz-off/werewolf-remastered/README.md

 werewolf-remastered
 ===================

 Remastered version of the werewolf game.
+Number of players: from 7+1 to 15+1.
+Play time: approximately 1h.

 * [setup.md](setup.md): setup instruction.
 * [roles.md](roles.md): description of public and private roles.